open5e/open5e/source/monsters/tome-of-beasts/S/shadhavar.rst

 **Plaintive Melody (3/day).** As a bonus action, a shadhavar can play a captivating melody through its hollow horn.
-Creatures within 60 feet that can hear the shadhavar must make a successful DC 13 Wisdom saving throw or be charmed until the start of the shadhavar’s next turn.
-A creature charmed in this way is incapacitated, its speed is reduced to 0, and a shadhavar has advantage on attack rolls against it.
+Creatures within 60 feet that can hear the shadhavar must make a successful DC 13 Wisdom saving throw or be :ref:`srd:charmed` until the start of the shadhavar’s next turn.
+A creature charmed in this way is :ref:`srd:incapacitated`, its speed is reduced to 0, and a shadhavar has advantage on attack rolls against it.

 **Shadesight.** A shadhavar’s darkvision functions in magical